zhousarah/azure-compute-docs/articles/container-instances/container-instances-config-map.md

 ---

 ### Apply config map settings using a container group profile

+Applying the config map settings stored in a container group profile requires updating the container and specifying the container group profile that should be associated with the update.

 ### [CLI](#tab/cli)
 Apply the config map settings stored in the container group profile using [az container update](/cli/azure/container).